Palisade Station 41

 ENGINE 1

 1937 W.S.
-Darley & CO Champion Fire Engine built with a 500 GPM Champion Fire Pump and 300 gallons of water.
+Darley & CO Champion Fire Engine 500 GPM pump (Champion Fire) and 300 gallons water tank.
 This was Palisade’s first engine and remains 100% functional to this day.
+Nicknamed “Old Red.”

 AMBULANCE 41